-1. Safe and timely reunification or other permanency: A major part of right sizing the system is the ability to safely reunify children with their families and to do so more quickly.
+- 1. Safe and timely reunification or other permanency: A major part of rightsizing the system is the ability to safely and quickly reunify children with their families.
 DHS continues to face challenges in achieving timely permanency for children and families.
-The strategies we are requesting support for are to expand family finding, enhance the quality of representation for parents in dependency proceedings, and establish peer support partners for parents and children in the system.
-We are also making positive changes to our Family Team Conferencing process to more directly engage families in the life of their cases.

-2. Building an array of programs to support the decrease in congregate care: In order to safely reduce the number of children in congregate care, DHS must build an array of services and linkage opportunities to support the needs of children and youth in the community.
-To support this strategy, DHS is requesting funding for professional foster parents who are trained to support the needs of youth with complex behavior health needs and/or sexual reactive behaviors.
-Additionally, DHS is requesting to create a Family Assessment Unit at DHS to assist with 1) planning for families for with complex needs; 2) assessing the behavioral health needs of youth; and 3) creating linkages to community programs to either prevent placement or safely transition youth out of congregate care.
-Finally, DHS is requesting an increase to our budget for family finding to assist with locating and securing family resources that can support youth in a home based setting.

-3. Improving older youth services.
-Approximately 200-300 youth each year continue to age out of placement without a permanent family resource.
-In order to positively impact this outcome, streamlining older youth services is necessary and providing enough resources to pursue permanency and independence is critical.
-To that end, DHS is requesting additional funding to support the creation of an Older Youth Service Director to lead our practice focus on pursuing permanency and sustained independence for older youth.
+In order to address the challenges, DHS is seeking to expand Family Finding, enhance the quality of representation for parents in dependency proceedings, and establish peer support partners for parents and children in the system.
+We are also making positive changes to our Family Team Conferencing process to more directly engage families throughout the life of their cases. - 2.
+Building an array of programs to support the decrease in congregate care: In order to safely reduce the number of children in congregate care, DHS must build an array of services and linkage opportunities to support the needs of children and youth in the community.
+To support this strategy, DHS is requesting funding for professional foster parents who are trained to support the needs of youth with complex behavioral health needs and/or sexual reactive behaviors.
+Additionally, DHS is requesting to create a Behavioral Health Assessment Unit at DHS to assist with 1) planning for families for with complex needs; 2) assessing the behavioral health needs of youth; and 3) creating linkages to community programs to either prevent placement or safely transition youth out of congregate care.
+Finally, DHS is requesting increased funding for Family Finding to assist with locating and securing family resources that can support youth in a home-based setting. - 3.
+Improving older youth services: Approximately 200-300 youth each year continue to age out of placement without a permanent family resource.
+In order to positively impact this outcome, streamlining older youth services is necessary and providing sufficient resources to pursue permanency and independence is critical.
+To that end, DHS is requesting additional funding to support the creation of an Older Youth Services Director to lead our practice focus on pursuing permanency and sustained independence for older youth.
 Another critical new service request is funding for peer support partners for youth to assist with navigating the child welfare system and to increase mentoring opportunities for older youth.
-We are also requesting to continue support for programs such as YV Lifeset and mobile Achieving Independence Center so that we can ensure that all youth in the system have access to ongoing support, pathways to independence and life-long connections.
-Finally, DHS is requesting that PA DHS extend the age for housing subsidy from 21-24 in an effort to provide critical stable housing supports during the critical young adult years.
+DHS is also requesting continued support for programs such as YV Lifeset and mobile Achieving Independence Center so that DHS can ensure that all youth in the system have access to ongoing support, pathways to independence and life-long connections.
+DHS is requesting that PA DHS extend the age for funding housing subsidies from 21 to 24 in an effort to provide critical stable housing supports during the young adult years.
+Finally, DHS is requesting additional funding for Work Ready slots in order to help youth with career readiness and access to skills and connections that will promote economic independence.

-Summarize additional information, including findings, related to the CCYAs annual inspection and Quality Services Review (QSR)/Child Family Service Review (CFSR) findings that will impact the county's planning and resource needs for FYs 2019-20 and 2020-21.
+□ Summarize additional information, including findings, related to the CCYAs annual inspection and Quality Services Review (QSR)/Child Family Service Review (CFSR) findings that will impact the county's planning and resource needs for FYs 2019-20 and 2020-21.

-As detailed throughout the document and most particular in the Program Improvement Strategies section, Philadelphia DHS is focused on increasing family engagement, timely reunification and other permanencies and transition planning for older youth that leads to both permanency and sustained independence.
-The family team conference process will be revised this Fall to ensure quality family participation by ensuring that parents and youth have an active voice in the process.
+As detailed throughout this document and most particular in the Program Improvement Strategies section, Philadelphia DHS is focused on increasing family engagement, timely reunification and other permanencies, and transition planning for older youth that leads to both permanency and sustained independence.
+The Family Team Conference process will be revised this Fall to improve quality family participation by ensuring that parents and youth have an active voice in the process.
 This work, combined with additional resources to support targeted services will assist with increasing permanency for children and youth in the child welfare system.